jbuehl/ha/README.md

 - interface - the connection over which two devices communicate

 ##### OBJECT MODEL
-These are the fundamental Python objects that are used to abstract the hardware the system.
+These are the core Python classes that are used to describe the system.

+- Object - the base class for everything
-- Resource - the fundamental object
+- Resource - base class for resources
 - Sensor - a representation of a physical sensor
 - Control - a representation of a physical control
 - Interface - a representation of a physical interface